sambody/inkscape-guide-tools/README.md

 - Not tested with other units than pixels.
 It is made to set guides on round position numbers (ie. at position 24, not 24.35)
 - The grid is calculated "inside out" - from the _column width_, gutter width and number of columns, the guides are drawn.
 It currently cannot draw the guides "outside in" - from a _predefined total width_, a gutter width and number of columns, calculate the columns width and draw the guides...
 Would be a useful addition.

+The Add Grid Guides is heavily based on the code from Grid Creator, part of Inkscape core, under Extensions > Render.
+Many thanks to that extension's maintainer.

 ### 4. Remove all guides

 This extension is actually made by heathenx, bundled here with his permission.
 See [this blog post](http://screencasters.heathenx.org/blog/2009/06/09/inkscape-extension-remove-guides/) and [this forum topic](https://www.ruby-forum.com/topic/188929).
 I've just moved the extension's menu item to Extensions > Guides; this functionality may become part of inkscape in upcoming version 0.49